prat459/CBIT_COSC_Hackathon/README.md

 # CBIT COSC Hacktoberfest Hackathon: Team-31
-# Pet Management Web App
+# PETDOPT - Pet Adoption Website

 A full-stack web application to manage pet data for registered users.
 Users can register, log in, add, edit, and view their pets, including photos and location data on a map.

----

 ## Features